meganrichards3/meganrichards3.github.io/_pages/about.md

 - **June '23**: I'm excited to be back at Machine Learning for Healthcare ([MLHC](https://www.mlforhc.org/)) with a poster describing our experiences deploying risk prediction models for maternal health at Duke.

-- **April '23**: Our [paper](https://arxiv.org/abs/2304.05391) releasing fine-grained annotations for the DollarStreet benchmark is on arxiv!
-We show how income and regional biases in object recognition models can be (partially) attributed to robustness failures to factors such as texture and lighting, and release a comphensive set of annotations for future work.

 - **July '22**: Our [paper](https://proceedings.mlr.press/v182/sendak22a.html) on data quality in healthcare applications has been published at MLHC '22!
 We introduce a clinically-guided data quality assurance framework, validating the framework on 5 distinct clinical projects in two countries.

 ## Publications